cwoebker/cwoebker/README.md

 ### Hi there from Munich 👋

-- 🔭 I’m currently working on Co-Founder ⚒ [remberg](https://github.com/rembergtech) 🐻 We are hiring!
+- 🔭 I’m currently the Co-Founder ⚒ [remberg](https://github.com/rembergtech) 🐻 We are hiring!
 - 📫 How to reach me: [@cwoebker](https://twitter.com/cwoebker)

 <!--